Extinction135/TSK/Design.md

 + Draw calls are the most expensive single operation in the game.
 + The Draw loop is the most expensive loop in the game.

 ## Object Pool Optimizations
-+ Object pools are used for Actors, GameObjects, and Projectiles.
++ Object pools are used for Actors, RoomObjects, and Entities.
++ An entity is defined as a projectile, a particle, or an item hero can pickup.
-+ An Actor, GameObject, or Projectile is never created outside of a constructor method.
++ An Actor, RoomObject, or Entity is never created outside of a constructor method.
 + This makes the ram useage predictable and stable.
-+ This also prevents garbage collection from running.
++ This also reduces garbage collection.

 ## Ai Optimizations
 + 1 to 3 Actors are processed by the AiManager per frame.
 + This number is based on how many active Actors are present on screen.
 + This approach distributes the overhead of Ai across frames.

 ## Dungeon Generation
 + Dungeons are created using the critical path approach.